After a few amazing days in Bantayan and Malapascua, we headed to another island, Coron.

 Day 5 – Cebu to Coron

 We got up super early and grabbed an Uber for the 5 min drive to the Cebu airport ($1.60 Canadian).
 Since we were flying domestic to Busuanga airport in Coron we didn’t need to be there too early (one hour) as we had checked in online.
-When we had booked our flights with PAL it said we had free baggage allowance up to 20 kg except on (insert plane type) would only be 10 kg.
+When we had booked our flights with PAL it said we had free baggage allowance up to 20 kg except on a certain small plane would only be 10 kg.
+There was no information to inform us which applied to our flight until we got to the airport.
 Turns out our plane was that type and we owed for having our bags oversize – ₱200/kilo. *always check your baggage allowance before you fly*

 Since there was no option to purchase baggage for a cheaper amount, there wasn’t much we could do if we had this info beforehand (except maybe pack more in our carry on bags and layer clothes) to avoid this unexpected cost.

 The Cebu airport was super modern with fast free wifi and a bunch of American fast food chains (Krispy Kreme AND Dunkin’ donuts) and security moved quickly so arriving one hour before our flight was no issue.